ERP implementation in any organization has become essential in the current market space. It is needed to stay in the

 Following the above steps will assure the success of your ERP implementation.
 It is not a one-time process, you will have to periodically follow the above process.

-The good news is, the success rate of implementation is increasing in recent times.
-It is due to advancements in technology and increased expertise of ERP vendors.
+The good news is, the success rate of ERP implementation is increasing in recent times.
+It is due to advancements in technology and the increased expertise of ERP vendors.

 Please share if you like this post.
 Thank you!